 Environmental and Marine Biology

 We are living in a continually changing environment, with the changes largely caused by human activity and lifestyles.
 The climate is changing, irreplaceable natural areas are being destroyed, and flora and fauna are being affected.
-Your studies in environmental and marine biology will provide you with an understanding of how ecosystems, populations and species function and can be protected.
-Environmental and Marine Biology is based on ecology, a discipline that studies the interaction of organisms, populations and species with each other and their environment.
-During your studies, you will gain extensive knowledge on ecology and its applications.
+Your studies in environmental and marine biology will provide you with a broad understanding of how ecosystems, populations and species function and how they can adapt to change and can be protected.
+The subject environmental and marine biology is based on ecology, a discipline that studies the interaction of organisms, populations and species with each other and their environment.
+During your studies, you will gain extensive knowledge in ecology and its applications.

 You may rather freely include courses that interest you – ranging from laboratory and field courses to lectures – in your Environmental and Marine Biology studies in order to find your own study profile and area of specialisation.
-Teaching is done at sea and on land, as well as at the field station in Åland.
-In addition to your major subject, you will select a minor subject within the biosciences or natural sciences, for example, Biochemistry, Geography or Geology.
+Field courses and the practical part related to your Master thesis is carried out at our field stations on Åland Island or Korpo.
+In addition to your major subject, you will select a minor subject within biosciences or natural sciences, for example, Biochemistry, Geography or Geology.

 If you want to become biology teacher, you must complete two long minor subjects, namely Pedagogics and another teaching subject.
 Students majoring in other subjects may include certain courses in Environmental and Marine Biology as a minor subject in their degree, and teacher students can study Biology as their secondary teaching subject.